fingerprintjs/fingerprint-pro-cloudfront-integration/README.md

 * Delivering the latest Fingerprint Pro JS Agent to your site.
 * Proxying identification requests and responses between your site and Fingerprint Pro's APIs.

-This [improves](https://dev.fingerprint.com/docs/cloudfront-proxy-integration#the-benefits-of-using-the-cloudfront-integration) both accurancy and resilience of visitor identification and bot detection on your site.
+This [improves](https://dev.fingerprint.com/docs/cloudfront-proxy-integration#the-benefits-of-using-the-cloudfront-integration) both accurancy and reliability of visitor identification and bot detection on your site.

 ## Setup